Terrapin Resources

 Mat Details

 This mat is incorporated into Bee-Bot Lessons.
 These lessons give teachers lesson plans that are tied to national curriculum standards.
-They give students an opportunity to engage in over 180 learning activities using the floor Bee-Bot or Blue-Bot or the same activities in the online emulator.
+They give students an opportunity to engage in 200 learning activities using the floor Bee-Bot or Blue-Bot or the same activities in the online emulator.

 The mat is made of washable vinyl and measures approximately 30” by 30” (75 cm by 75 cm)